 What Is a Meningioma?

-A meningioma is a tumor that develops from the protective membranes (the meninges) surrounding the brain and spinal cord.
-These tumors push away and compress rather than invade the brain.
-Meningiomas are typically benign and account for 95% of benign brain tumors and approximately 30% of primary brain tumors (those tumors that originate in the brain, as opposed to those tumors that have spread from other parts of the body to the brain).
+A meningioma is a tumor that develops from the protective membranes (meninges) surrounding the brain and spinal cord.
+These tumors push and compress rather than invade the brain.
+Sometimes they grow outward and cause thickening of the skull.
+Meningiomas are the most common type of benign brain tumor.

 Meningioma Locations and Frequencies

-Meningiomas are generally well defined and conform to the space they inhabit, although a tumor—even though benign—can grow to invade surrounding muscle and bone.
+Meningiomas are generally well defined and conform to the space they inhabit.
 Most benign tumors do not invade normal surrounding brain tissue, and any abnormal neurological problem is generally the result of increased pressure and compression on the surrounding brain or nerves.

 Meningiomas are rarely cancerous.
-In fact, only around 10% of meningiomas are cancerous.
 Atypical or cancerous (malignant) meningiomas possess a higher number of actively dividing cells and grow more rapidly than benign meningiomas.
-In addition, they are more invasive than their benign counterparts and can project into the normal brain tissue.
-Malignant meningiomas also have the added potential to spread to other parts of the central nervous system or even the rest of the body, causing additional symptoms and making treatment more difficult.
+In addition, they are more invasive than their benign counterparts and can project into normal brain tissue.
+Malignant meningiomas can spread to other parts of the central nervous system or even the rest of the body, causing additional symptoms and making treatment more difficult.

 What Are the Symptoms?